MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-historical.md

 ---
 title: Ingest historical data into Azure Data Explorer
-description: Learn how to use LightIngest to ingest historical or ad-hoc data ingestion into Azure Data Explorer. ms.reviewer: vplauzon ms.topic: how-to ms.date: 08/22/2023
+description: Learn how to use LightIngest to ingest historical or ad hoc data ingestion into Azure Data Explorer. ms.reviewer: vplauzon ms.topic: how-to ms.date: 08/22/2023